 2. Pre-bend the tab down so that they’re started before inserting the top half of the jig.
 According to JSD this step may not be required, but it was simple and could save a lot of frustration or galling of the jig later.
 One end of the upper portion of the jig is beveled to start the rails bending.
 A few light taps with the hammer is all it takes.

 3. Insert the top half of the jig and then either hammer it down until the rails are bent as far as they will go, or I found that if you turn the jig sideways you can use the vice to actually compress the two jig pieces together and bend the tabs.
 Using the vice or a hydraulic press was by far the easiest and most controlled way of bending the rails.
 One thing I noticed though is that the rails do not bend completely, granted the factory sig P320 inserts don’t appear to have the rails exactly horizontal either.
 After completing a couple of frames different ways, I found that tapping the rails down so that just sit above the jig yielded better results in the final product, ie less play in the slide.
-A couple of light taps with a brass hammer or bunch is all it takes.
+A couple of light taps with a brass hammer or punch is all it takes.

 7. The takedown safety lever notch needs to be completed.
 In order to do this you cut out the area between the two #40 holes noted earlier.
 I used a Dremel with a diamond bit (7144) to cut this piece out.
 After using the Dremel to knock out the small piece of metal between the #40 holes, I used a small needle file to clean up the slot.